-Risks Related to Our Common Stock and this Offering
+Risks Related to Our Common Stock

-The market price of our common stock may be highly volatile, and you may not be able to resell your shares at or above the initial public offering price.
+The market price of our common stock may be highly volatile, and our stockholders may not be able to resell their shares at a desired market price and could lose all or part of their investment.

+Prior to our initial public offering completed in 2015, there was no public market for our common stock.
+We cannot assure you that an active, liquid trading market for our shares will develop or persist.
+Our stockholders may not be able to sell their shares quickly or at a recently reported market price if trading in our common stock is not active.
 The trading price of our common stock is likely to be volatile.
 Our stock price could be subject to wide fluctuations in response to a variety of factors, including the following:

-- adverse results or delays in clinical trials; - inability to obtain additional funding; - any delay in filing a BLA or an NDA for any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that BLA or NDA; - failure to successfully develop and commercialize our product candidates; - changes in laws or regulations applicable to our product candidates; - inability to obtain adequate product supply for our product candidates, or the inability to do so at acceptable prices; - adverse regulatory decisions; - introduction of new products or technologies by our competitors; - failure to meet or exceed product development or financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, collaborations, joint ventures or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - · changes in the market valuations of similar companies; - sales of our common stock by us or our stockholders in the future; and - trading volume of our common stock.
+- adverse results or delays in clinical trials; - inability to obtain additional funding; - any delay in filing a BLA or an NDA for any of our product candidates and any adverse development or perceived adverse development with respect to the FDA's review of that BLA or NDA; - failure to successfully develop and commercialize our product candidates; - changes in laws or regulations applicable to our product candidates; - inability to obtain adequate product supply for our product candidates, or the inability to do so at acceptable prices; - adverse regulatory decisions;

+- introduction of new products or technologies by our competitors; - failure to meet or exceed product development or financial projections we provide to the public; - failure to meet or exceed the estimates and projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, collaborations, joint ventures or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - sales of our common stock by us or our stockholders in the future, in particular any sales by significant stockholders or our affiliates; and - trading volume of our common stock.